rameshvs/iou/README.md

 # iou
-## A simple command-line program for tracking debts between a group of people
+## A simple command-line program for tracking debts between people

 I wrote this to help keep track of who owes what on a group vacation.
 Here's an example: